 Black and white photography is a wonderful medium to work with.
 Stripping away distracting colors lets you focus your attention on composition, light, and other fundamental elements that form the foundation of great photos.
 But which apps are best for creating black and white photos on your iPhone?
-In this article we’ll take a look at eight excellent camera replacement and editing apps for creating stunning black and white images with your iPhone.
+In this article we’ll take a look at eight excellent camera replacement and editing apps for creating stunning black and white pictures with your iPhone.

 Whether you’re fond of black and white photography or not, by spending some of your time shooting and/or editing photos in black and white, you can develop a number of important photographic skills that can be applied to all styles of photography – even color photography!